JAVA-MSDT/spring-projects-education/README.md

 * Import it in your favorite IDE.
 * **Build using maven**
   *  Use maven plugin in your ide, clean install.
-  *  Or use CMD from the project root where pom.xml file resides command `mvn clean instal'
+  *  Or use CMD from the project root where pom.xml file resides command `mvn clean instal`
 * Run docker-compose to make sure that the docker postgres container started fine.
   * Make sure that docker deamon (**docker desktop**) running before running docker-compose file.
 * Run the application form the main class.